-Qualitative Disclosure The General qualitative discrisk, including: closure requirement with respect to credit a) i) Definition of past due and impaired (for accounting purpose) A claim that has not been paid as of its due date is termed as past due claim.
+Qualitative Disclosure The General qualitative disclo osure requirement with respect to credit risk, a) i) Definition of past due and impaired (for accounting purpose) A claim that has not been paid as of its due date is termed as past due claim.
 As per Bangladesh Bank circulars issued from time to time all the loans and advances are grouped into four categories for the purpose of classification, namely (i) Continuous Loan (ii) Demand Loan (iii) Fixed Term Loan and (iv) Short -Term Agriculture and Micro Credit.
-Continuous & Demand Loans are classified as: • Sub - standard: if it is past due /overdue for three (03) months or more but less than nine (09) months; Doubtful: if it is past due /overdue for nine (09) months or more but less than twelve (12) months; Bad / Loss: if it is past due /overdue for twelve (12) months or more.
-Fixed Term Loans are classified as: Sub - Standard: if the amount past due for a period of nine (09) months or beyond but less than fifteen (15) months, the entire loans are classified as "Sub-Standard"; Doubtful: if the amount past due for a period of fifteen (15) months or beyond but less than eighteen (18) months, the entire loans are classified as "Doubtful"; Bad / Loss: if the amount past due for a period of eighteen (18) months or beyond, the entire loans are classified as "Bad/ Loss".
-Short Term Agricultural and Micro Credit are classified as: • Sub - Standard: if the irregular status continues after a period of twelve (12) months, the credits are classified as "Sub-Standard"; • Doubtful: if the irregular status continues after a period of thirty six (36) months, the credits are classified as "Doubtful"; Bad / Loss: if the irregular status continues after a period of sixty (60) months, the credits are classified as "Bad/ Loss".
+Continuous & Demand Loans are classified as: Sub - standard: if it is past due /overdue for three (03) months or more but less than nine (09) months; Doubtful: if it is past due /overdue for nine (09) months or more but less than twelve (12) months; Bad / Loss: if it is past due /overdue for twelve (12) months or more.
+Fixed Term Loans are classified as: Sub - Standard: if the amount past due for a period of nine (09) months or beyond but less than fifteen (15) months, the entire loans are classified as "Sub- Standard"; Doubtful: if the amount past due for a period of fifteen (15) months or beyond but less than eighteen (18) months, the entire loans are classified as "Doubtful"; Bad / Loss: if the amount past due for a period of eighteen (18) months or beyond, the entire loans are classified as "Bad/ Loss".
+Short Term Agricultural and Micro Credit are classified as: Sub - Standard: if the irregular status continues after a period of twelve (12) months, the credits are classified as "Sub-Standard"; Doubtful: if the irregular status continues after a period of thirty six (36) months, the credits are classified as "Doubtful"; Bad / Loss: if the irregular status continues after a period of sixty (60) months, the credits are classified as "Bad/ Loss".

-A Continuous loan, Demand Term loan which remained over period of two (02) months or treated as "Special Mention (SMA)". due for a more, is ii) Description of approaches followed for specific and general allowances and statistical methods; The Bank is required to main following general and specific pro respect of classified and unclassified advances/ investments on the Bangladesh Bank guidelines issuance to time: ovision in ed loans basis of Particulars General Provision on unclassified Small & Medium Enterprise (SME) financing Rate 0.25% General Provision on unclassified loans & advances other than Consumer Financing, Loans to Brokerage House, Merchant Banks, Stock Dealers etc., SMA as well as SME financing.
-1% General provision on housing finance, short term agricultural credit and micro credit 1% General provision on off balance sheet exposure 1% General Provision on unclassified loans & advances for housing finance, credit card and loans for professionals.
-1% General Provision on unclassified amount for consumer financing and Specific Provision on substandard & doubtful loans against short term agri- credit.
-5% Specific provision on Sub- Standard loans & advances 20% Specific provision on Doubtful loans & advances 50% Specific provision on Bad/ Loss loans & advances 100%
+A Continuous loan, Demand loan or Term loan which remained overdue for a period of two (02) months or more, is treated as "Special Mention Account (SMA)". ii) Description of approaches followed for specific and general allowances and statistical methods; d general and specific provision in respe Particulars Rate General provision on unclassified Small & Medium Enterprise (SME) financing 0.25% General provision on unclassified loans & advances other than Consumer Financing, Loans to Brokerage House, Merchant Banks, Stock Dealers etc., SMA as well as SME financing.
+1% General provision on housing finance, short term agricultural credit, micro credit and special general provision COVID-19 1% General provision on off balance sheet exposure 1% General provision on unclassified loans & advances for housing finance, credit card and loans for professionals.
+1% General provision on Loans & advances to Professionals, Brokerage House, Merchant Banks, Stock Dealers and additional provision as per BRPD circular no. 53 dated 30 December 2021.
+2% General provision on unclassified amount for consumer financing and Specific Provision on sub-standard & doubtful loans against short term agricredit.
+5% Specific provision on Sub-Standard loans & advances 20% Specific provision on Doubtful loans & advances 50% Specific provision on Bad/ Loss loans & advances 100%